You probably rely on blog posts much more than you realise.

 - Ensure your URL works in tandem with your headline and meta description.
 A good URL, featuring a related key phrase, looks like this:

 - Select a tag.
-Tags are nominal labels that categorise posts on your blog, facilitating faster content selection for readers interested in a particular topic.
+Tags are nominal labels that categorise posts on your blog, facilitating faster content navigation for readers interested in a particular topic.

 - Choose which keywords you’ll use as your anchor text – the text that links to other pages on your site, or elsewhere.
 These could incorporate a single word or a few.